 Cervical spinal fusion for degenerative disc disease

+Degenerative disc disease (DDD) of the cervical spine is a common phenomenon.
 Despite the increase in the frequency of fusion surgery, there are many unanswered questions regarding its place in the treatment of cervical DDD, including the optimal technical approach, identification of patient subgroups likely to benefit from fusion surgery, need for repeat surgery, long-term benefit relative to conservative management, and the likelihood of long-term complications.
-As such, the Washington State Health Care Authority (HCA) has commissioned a health technology assessment to compare the clinical benefits, potential harms, and economic impact of cervical fusion procedures to conservative management and other treatment alternatives.

 Primary criteria ranking

 - Draft key questions published: September 21, 2012